 Microsoft detected destructive cyberattacks against Ukraine and released a special report on April 27, 2022, titled “Special Report: Ukraine.”
-DHS warns Ukraine invasion Russian cyberattack frequency may increase and potentially become even more aggressive.
+The DHS (Department of Homeland Security) warns Ukraine that Russian cyberattack frequency may increase and potentially become even more aggressive.
 Cyber threat actors have already caused significant damage and may exploit any number of vulnerabilities that either already existed or emerged as a consequence of recent cyber onslaughts.

 Numerous global news and social media outlets are investigating and reporting on the most recent events of the second Ukraine War.
 The cyber element of this conflict is so advanced that Microsoft, as the leading tech company, had to conduct a special investigation to discover the magnitude of damage it has and continues to cause.